japila-books/apache-spark-internals/docs/scheduler/MapOutputTrackerMaster.md

 NOTE: `0.2` is the fraction of total map output that must be at a location to be considered as a preferred location for a reduce task.
 It is not configurable.

-getPreferredLocationsForShuffle is used when xref:rdd:ShuffledRDD.adoc#getPreferredLocations[ShuffledRDD] and Spark SQL's ShuffledRowRDD are requested for preferred locations of a partition.
+getPreferredLocationsForShuffle is used when rdd:ShuffledRDD.md#getPreferredLocations[ShuffledRDD] and Spark SQL's ShuffledRowRDD are requested for preferred locations of a partition.

 == [[incrementEpoch]] Incrementing Epoch